nadiamariduena/amazon-clone-blockchain/README.md

 #### 🔴 Pause

-> I will pause this tutorial until I learn how to create smart contracts for this type of projects **(I am already doing it)**
+> I will pause this tutorial until I learn how to create smart contracts for this type of projects **(I am in process of doing it)**, as the creator of the tutorial ignored this part.

  <br>
  <br>